 There are 21 different student profiles.
 They are all narrated by the students themselves, who highlight the various ways they prepared for this US medical exam.
 As you read through them, you’ll discover that there really is no wrong and right way to prep for the MCAT.

 Each story is unique.
 Use them to learn different study approaches that helped them achieve passing scores.
-Learn how, what and when to study for the MCAT exam in How I Prepared for the MCAT Exam from AAMC.
-Find out what these students learned, approaches taken study tips and each one’s score.
+Learn how and when to study for the MCAT exam in How I Prepared for the MCAT Exam from AAMC.
+Find out what these students learned, the approaches taken study tips, and each one’s score.

 7 Key Essentials Needed: The Right Way to Prep for the MCAT Exam